Women in Skilled Trades (WIST) General Carpenter Pre-Apprenticeship

 |CARP1800||Construction Practices I

 Description: This course will introduce students to materials and methods of construction used for basic woodworking projects as well as small scale residential concrete forming.
+Safe working practices, hazard awareness, the use of personal protective equipment, safety legislation and regulations.
+Exploration of various trades other than carpentry involved in the residential construction process.
+The student will be exposed to the coordination of sub-trade work completed during the construction process.

 |CDEV1480||Employment Strategies, Communications and Computers